Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Golden starburst, Mombassa golden starburst, Usambara,

-Usambara orange starburst baboon, Usambara Red, True starburst, Orange Bitey Thing (OBT), etc. so forth, and so on.
+Usambara orange, Usambara Red, True starburst, etc. so forth, and so on.

 See above.
-The specimens commonly sold as "sp" or P. mammillatus that are a shade of orange is just a color variation of P. murinus.
+The species commonly sold as "sp" or P. mammillatus that is a shade of orange is just a color variation of P. murinus.
 Likewise, P. hindei is the same thing as P. murinus.

 They range in color from dark gray to tan, and some are quite yellowish, and even reddish-orange.
-It has also been reputed that the orange ones are more arboreal than the yellow ones, and I have observed many of the orange "usambaras" having equal prediliction for both climbing and burrowing.
+It has also been reputed that the orange ones are more arboreal than the yellow ones, (and sometimes the redder ones) and I have observed many of the orange "usambaras" having equal prediliction for both climbing and burrowing.
 However, it is probably just pet trade "lore" that distinguishes betwixt the color variations as being separate and distinct in habits.

 Further information, mating and spiderling data, photos, etc., may be found here.